Europa League games of the season: Which is your favourite?

 05/05/2022, semi-final second leg

-Having spent much of the first leg on the back foot, limiting losses to a 1-0 defeat, the Scottish side were on the front foot from the off back in Glasgow at Ibrox.
+Having spent much of the first leg on the back foot, limiting the damage to a 1-0 defeat, the Scottish side started on the front foot back in Glasgow at Ibrox.
 With the grand old stadium rocking (literally at times), Rangers soon overturned the deficit.
 Leipzig eventually replied, and extra time beckoned before John Lundstram struck a late winner.

 Must-see moment: Lundstram's strike was more 'You beauty!' than beauty, but what a moment.